robbiew/mg_advent/README.md

-Here’s the updated README incorporating the new details about the `NOTYET.ANS` file for users trying to run before December and the graceful exit for missing files:

----

 # Mistigris Advent Calendar BBS Door

 `mg_advent` is an advent calendar BBS Door designed for Linux-based systems.
 This door displays ANSI art for each day of December, acting as a fun and festive addition to your BBS.
 It supports both BBS and local modes and includes robust error handling for missing art files or invalid dates.